DataDog/hiring-engineers/answers.md

 # Collecting APM Data

 If you're new to Application Performance Monitoring, I would highly recommend going [here](https://docs.datadoghq.com/tracing/visualization/) to familiarize yourself with APM terminology.
-Also, it's important to [here](https://app.datadoghq.com/apm/intro) for the Datadog APM introduction.
+Also, it's important to go [here](https://app.datadoghq.com/apm/intro) for the Datadog APM introduction.
 There is an introduction to APM video along with all of the documentation necessary to complete this section.

 Given the following Flask app (or any Python/Ruby/Go app of your choice) instrument this using Datadog’s APM solution:
 Getting [started](https://app.datadoghq.com/apm/docs?architecture=host-based) only takes five minutes and your configuration snippet is created dynamically on the page.